Bridget Ziegler: Political positions

 Ziegler has criticized Black Lives Matter "and how it was taught in schools", according to Bloomberg, "and she has promoted unscientific ideas around trends in trans youth".
 During the COVID-19 pandemic, Ziegler advocated against mask mandates in Sarasota County schools.
 Ziegler has fought against the teaching of critical race theory and LGBTQ inclusivity.

 Alongside her husband, Ziegler has been held as an example of increasing political tension and polarization.

 Ziegler was a major backer of the controversial Parental Rights in Education Act.
 The law builds on the 2021 "Parents' Bill of Rights", which Ziegler helped draft in 2019.
 As a result of the DeSantis feud with Disney, Ziegler was appointed by DeSantis to the board of the Central Florida Tourism Oversight District created to take oversight of the district away from Disney.

+In December 2023, Ziegler's husband was investigated regarding allegations that he had raped a woman in her apartment in October 2023.
+The accuser stated that while they had planned a threesome, Bridget Ziegler was unable to attend.
+Christian Ziegler allegedly showed up anyway and assaulted her.
+The Zieglers admitted to previously having a consensual encounter with the accuser.
+Christian Ziegler was later cleared of the allegation.

-Ziegler has been accused of hypocrisy, dishonesty, and lacking moral integrity regarding her views on sexual morality.
-The Sarasota County School Board called upon Ziegler to resign in a 4-to-1 non-binding vote (hers being the one vote opposing the motion), but she refused to resign.
-Only DeSantis, acting in his capacity as governor of Florida, may remove her from the boards.
+The Sarasota County School Board called upon Ziegler to resign in a 4-to-1 non-binding vote, with Ziegler as the only vote against the resolution.
+Ziegler additionally refused to resign.
+Only DeSantis, acting in his capacity as governor of Florida, was capable of removing her.
+Ziegler remained in office, and did not run for reelection in 2026.